 6 MINDSETS AT A GLANCE

 The development of each new mindset is a form of consciousness expansion – and a liberation.
 These steps to liberation include establishing rules and standards, using your own critical mind, self-empowerment and finding your own goals, developing empathy, and being able to see yourself as a subjective, autonomous part of a connected world.
 Our mindset shifts.
-In the course of a day we experience ourselves in different mindsets.
+In the course of a single day we experience ourselves in different mindsets.
 If we are not aware of ourselves, our inner mindset will often be activated by external stimuli.
 Instead of just sticking to one mindset, with growing maturity we can choose between them.
 When we are aware of the different mindsets within us, we can shift between them and control our behaviour for the better.
 Each mindset has its own view of the world.
 We speak the same language, but we interpret the words differently.
 Depending on which mindset best corresponds to our way of thinking, we give the words a different meaning.
 Our own inner assumptions and beliefs keep us from changing our mindset.

 Chapter 06 //